by Chris Woodford. Last updated: July 15, 2018.

 Cognitive psychology is not limited to how we process the structure of information, but also what information means.
 The word cognition is a synonym for thinking and reasoning, two areas that cognitive psychologists have also studied using computational models.
 How do we make informed judgements about things, such as whether one car is a better buy than another?
 Why do we live in absolute fear of things like terrorist attacks but happily cross roads, drive cars, ride bicycles, drink alcohol, or smoke cigarettes (all of which pose far greater risk to our safety and health)?
 Why do we play lotteries when the chances of winning are so much less than the odds of being struck by lightning?
 These are the sorts of questions cognitive psychologists consider under the broad umbrella of thinking and reasoning.

-Photo: The psychology of typography: Although you might think these letters contain identical information (the capital letter A), each is printed in a different font.
-Thanks to things you've read and seen previously, you read words printed in different fonts with a slightly different meaning and emotion: elegant, relaxed, friendly, imperative, hostile, or whatever it might be.
+Photo: The psychology of typography: Thanks to things you've read and seen previously, you read words printed in different fonts (typefaces) with a slightly different meaning and emotion: elegant, relaxed, friendly, imperative, hostile, or whatever it might be.
+You can emphasize a message you want to get across by choosing the most appropriate font.
 That's one of the key principles of graphic design—and it happens in your mind, not on the page.

 Though related to cognition, intelligence, which we might define as a general ability to solve problems, is a separate area of study, and it's much less fashionable than it used to be several decades ago.
 There are several reasons for this.
 From Sir Cyril Burt (a prominent British psychologist who allegedly faked research data about his studies of intelligence) to William Shockley (the co-inventor of the transistor who, predictably, became embroiled in controversy when he dared to suggest that there was a link between race and intelligence that made white people intellectually superior to blacks), the study of intelligence has often proved intensely controversial.
 The controversies, though important, distract from a much more fundamental difficulty: how should we define intelligence and is it even a meaningful concept?
 Some cynics have defined intelligence as the mere ability to pass intelligence tests, but although psychometric testing is as popular as ever in recruitment for jobs, intelligence tests are not, and never have been, a predictor of people's ability to live happy, worthwhile, successful lives.